 In progress, and

-You can now search cases that contain empty values in any of the fields.
+You can search for cases that contain empty values in one of the fields.

 domain = "".
 This means that the query must search for all the null values in the domain field.
 The search shows 699 cases that have an empty value in the domain field.